 Hello from Charlotte North Carolina.
 I have lived in the region a fair portion of my life; therefore, I consider it home (the other reason being I currently reside here).
 I lead a sort-of Vagabond lifestyle.

-I was born in Naples, Italy to army parents (technically, my mother was discharged before giving birth, as back in 1963, once a woman was pregnant they were unceremoniously shown the door).
+I was born in Naples, Italy to army parents (technically, my mother was discharged before giving birth.
+Back in 1963, once a woman was pregnant, they were unceremoniously shown the door).
 Because my father remained in the army for 23 years, we moved a lot, Fort Knox, Fort Bragg and Manheim, Germany being among my personal favorite places to live.